 Finally, Dr. Ek went on to work at the Hospital for Special Surgery (HSS), Weill Cornell Medical School in New York, where he completed a 12 month ACGME-accredited fellowship in hand, upper extremity and microsurgery.
 During this fellowship, he was actively involved in the care of professional athletes from several sporting teams including the New York Giants (NFL), New York Mets (MLB), New York Knicks (NBA), and PGA tour golfers.
 In addition, Dr. Ek gained extensive experience in complex elbow surgery, under the direction of Dr. Robert Hotchkiss.

 Dr. Ek continues to be active in both teaching and in clinical and biomechanical research.
-He has published over 90 peer-reviewed research articles and multiple book chapters and frequently presents at national and international conferences.
+He has published over 100 peer-reviewed research articles and multiple book chapters and is a frequent presenter at national and international conferences.
 He has public/academic appointments at the Austin Hospital, University of Melbourne and at Dandenong Hospital, Monash University, where he holds the position of Professor (Adjunct Clinical) within the Department of Surgery, Monash University.
 Eugene is also actively involved in training both local and overseas surgeons and is currently a co-supervisor of the Melbourne Orthopaedic Group Shoulder/Upper limb Fellowship and also the Dandenong Hand Fellowship.